 I then made known to her the President's sincere regret that, through the unauthorized intervention of the United States, she had been obliged to surrender her sovereignty, and his hope that, with her consent and cooperation, the wrong done to her and to her people might be redressed.
 To this she bowed her acknowledgments.
 I then said to her: "The President expects and believes that when reinstated you will show forgiveness and magnanimity, that you will wish to be Queen of all the people, both native and foreign born, that you will make haste to secure their love and loyalty, and to establish peace, friendship, and good government."
 To this she made no reply.
 After waiting a moment I continued:

 Mr. WILLIS (addressing the Queen).
 I sent word yesterday asking you to come this morning and to bring Mr. Carter, whom you had mentioned in a previous interview as one of your friends.
 His was the first name given to me in the only interview we have had.
 My idea was to have some one present as your friend, who could hear what I wish to say to-day.
-(Addressing Mr. Carter, Mr. Willis said:)

-Mr. Carter, before having any further conversation it is proper I should make known to you what occurred at the previous interview.
+(Addressing Mr. Carter, Mr. Willis said:) Mr. Carter, before having any further conversation it is proper I should make known to you what occurred at the previous interview.
 On the 13th of November I sent word to the Queen asking if she would come here, as there would be less publicity than if I went to her house.
-She complied, came here with Mr. Robert-son, and a conversation ensued the substance of which I have made known to the Duried what I have matter as a finite or an efficient would be less that the previous the first the previous the first set of the previous the p President.
+She complied, came here with Mr. Robert-ton, and a conversation ensued the substance of which I have made known to the President.
 I will read what I have written as an official report to the President, as leading up to the present interview, and as I read [speaking to the Queen] if there is any portion of the interview as given that you think is incorrect do not hesitate to stop me and make such changes as you desire, although it has been already sub-mitted.

 [The report in question was at this point read to the Queen by Mr. Willis.
-It is persons should be punished according to the law under the constitution of 1887, which is that they should be punished with capital punishment and their property confiscated ?

-Mr. WILLIS.
+It is appended hereto, marked A.] Mr. WILLIS.
 I wish to ask you now, and I ask you to deliberate well before answering, whether the views expressed at that time, as read to you now, have been in any respect modified since that conversation?
 The QUEEN.
 They have not.
 Mr. WILLIS.
-You still adhere to your judgment, as then expressed, that all of those
+You still adhere to your judgment, as then expressed, that all of those persons should be punished according to the law under the constitution of 1887, which is that they should be punished with capital punishment and their property confiscated 1